Frequently Asked Questions

 Still have questions?

 Who are we?
-We are the Klondike Snowmobile Association.
-We are a non-profit organization, and our mission is to “protect, develop and enhance the sport and recreation of snowmobiling in the Yukon.”
-The Klondike Snowmobile Association is 100% run by volunteers, and the vast majority of our work is done by volunteers.
+We are the Klondike Snowmobile Association, also known locally as the K.S.A.
+We are a volunteer operated non-profit organization formed in 1981 to represent snowmobilers in the Yukon Territory of Canada.
+Our mission is to “protect, develop and enhance the sport and recreation of snowmobiling in the Yukon.”
+The Klondike Snowmobile Association is proudly Yukon based, our board of directors is entirely volunteers, and the vast majority of our work is done by volunteers.

-… but I don’t own a snowmobile.
+… but I don’t own a snowmobile?
 You don’t need to own a snowmobile and you don’t need to be a snowmobiler to join the Klondike Snowmobile Association!
-When you join the Klondike Snowmobile Association a variety of user groups will benefit from your support, and our membership benefits apply year-round to all members, no snowmobile required!
+When you join the Klondike Snowmobile Association a wide variety of user groups will benefit from your support, and our membership benefits apply year-round to all members, no snowmobile required.

 Do I need to buy a membership or trail pass to snowmobile in the Yukon?
-No. Our trails are built and maintained by our volunteer snowmobilers, but we have designated them as “multi-use trails” and they are free for anyone and everyone to enjoy.
+No. Our trails are built and maintained by our volunteer snowmobilers, but they are open to the public and we have designated them as “multi-use trails”, so they are free for anyone and everyone to enjoy.

 Where are the snowmobile trails?
 Each and every trail the Klondike Snowmobile Association builds and maintains is considered “multi-use”.
 Snowmobiling is our priority, but we are always willing to share.

 What about ATVs and side by sides?
 We are not an ATV club, but we do know these are popular in the Yukon and our experience has shown that many snowmobilers also own an ATV and/or side by side.
-ATVers are encouraged to join the Klondike Snowmobile Association and ATVs on wheels are welcome to use our trails during the summer months.
+ATV users are encouraged to join the Klondike Snowmobile Association and ATVs on wheels are welcome to use the trails during the summer months.
 Each and every trail the Klondike Snowmobile Association builds and maintains is considered “multi-use”, our only exception is motorized wheeled vehicles are not allowed on the trails from November 1st through March 31st, because they cause too much damage to the groomed snow base.
 Once winter sets in it often takes our volunteers several hours to re-groom a trail after just one or two wheeled vehicles have gone through.
-ATVs and Side by Sides are welcome on the trails year-round, but from November 1st through March 31st they must be fitted with tracks to use the multi-use trail network.
+ATVs and side by sides fitted with tracks may use the trails year-round, ATVs and side by sides with wheels are welcome on the trails outside of the snow season.

 We should have a race!
 At this time the Klondike Snowmobile Association does not get involved with racing.
-The insurance requirements for organized racing far exceed our current insurance budget, and there are already other groups in the Yukon who organize races.
-We host several group rides over the winter, but they are just for fun events and not competitions.
+The insurance requirements for organized racing far exceed our current insurance budget, and we currently don’t have enough volunteer availability to organize and host them.
+We do host several group rides over the winter, but they are just for fun events and not competitions.

 I’m looking for someone to go riding with… We love seeing our members get together for snowmobile rides!
 You can check out our Events page for a list of group rides coming up, they are a great way to meet sledding friends.
 Another great way to meet sledding friends is simply post on our Facebook page when and where you want to go riding, and see who answers!

 Still have questions?
 Contact us and ask away!
 We strive to be open, transparent and welcoming.
-You can contact us via e-mail at firstname.lastname@example.org, phone us at 867 667 7680, post on our Facebook page at facebook.com/klondikesnowmobile, follow us on Twitter @KSAyukon, come see us at one of our Events, or come out to one of our monthly meetings (dates, times and locations are posted on our Events page).
+You can contact us via e-mail at email@example.com, phone or text us at 867 667 7680, post on our page or send us a message through Facebook at facebook.com/klondikesnowmobile, find us on Twitter @KSAyukon, come see us at any of our Events, or come out to one of our monthly meetings (dates, times and locations are posted on our Events page).